Battle of Kumyangjang-ni: Battle

 After remaining within reserve for 20 days in Cheonan on January 6, 1951, the Turkish Brigade units mobilized from Cheonan on January 24 and established an attack to annex a partition of the defensive mobilizations of the PVA forces.
 They engaged in conflict with the 447th and 448th Regiments of the 150th Division of the PVA forces defending the vicinity.
 Initially, the Chinese infantries had received the advantage as of to their hilltop defensive mobilization, however were unable to maintain their superiority in weaponry.
 While the Chinese had low hand grenade supply, the Turkish Brigade possessed more.
 One of the reasons for this was the support of the US with weapons and ammunition.
 Furthermore, with CAS opportunities and frequent tank offensives from the US troops, the Turkish infantries made rapid progress.

 During the initial stages of the battle, the Chinese, already in position, established an effective barrage.
 However, the Turkish 1st Battalion, previously positioned, advanced toward the Chinese positions unseen and occupied them by utilizing hand grenades.
 As the Chinese struggled to recuperate the positions in this area, the Turkish 2nd Battalion annexed Hill 151, utilizing a bayonet charge.
 The regimental assault group easily annexed the town of Geumyangjang-ri on January 27, 1951.

 Aftermath

 This victory both moralized the infantries and aided in the hopes of success in opposition with the Chinese.
 While the authority of the Eighth Army had already coordinated plans for retreat and even evacuation, this victory provided him with the opportunity to order and coordinate an offensive.
 Turkish infantries suffered 12 deaths and 31 wounded.
 Chinese infantries would suffer 474 deaths and 23 prisoners.
 However, historian Clay Blair reports that US investigations only about 154 Chinese fatalities on the hill, most of them killed by artillery offensives under Barth's authority preceding the Turkish offensive.
+Following the victory at Kumyangjang-ni, the Turkish Brigade was awarded the Distinguished Unit Citation and an accompanying certificate by a decision of the U.S. Congress.
+The citation was affixed to the 241st Regiment's standard on June 21, 1951, during a grand ceremony held for the occasion.
+Medals and badges were also awarded to those who participated in these battles.
+Personnel serving alongside the Turkish Brigade, including American liaison officers, Company A of the U.S. 79th Tank Battalion, Company D of the 89th Light Tank Battalion, and the 3rd Platoon of Battery A, 25th Anti-Aircraft Battalion, were also honored with this award.
+Furthermore, the President of South Korea awarded the Presidential Unit Citation to the Turkish Brigade in recognition of the battles fought between January 25 and 27, 1951.